pradeep-kumar-r/genai-learning/research-agent/README.md

 # **Building The Research Agent**

 We will build an agent in a step by step manner.
 We will walk through some critical patterns that help us to build the agent.

-Following are the patterns we will explore:
+These are some of the workflow patterns we will explore for our agent:
-1. The Agumented Model
+1. Vanilla LLM Augmented
 2. Prompt Chaining
 3. Routing
-4. Parallelization - **Not Implemented**
-5. Orchestrator-workers - **Not Implemented**
-6. Evaluator-optimizer - **Not Implemented**
-7. The Agent
+4. Autonomous Agent

-**Image Credits:** We are borrowing some of the images from the [Building Effective Agents by Anthropic]( https://www.anthropic.com/engineering/building-effective-agents) blog.
-Copyright for those images is with original publishers, we are reusing with gratitute.

 ## Prerequisites